ecoseller/ecoseller/docs/_docs/administration/administration.md

 }
 ```

 As you can see, for every trigger you can setup list of events that will be performed.

+## List of connectors
-There are multiple actions you can perform:
+There are multiple actions you can perform using predefined connectors:

 * `HTTP` type: this action requires to have `method` and `url` provided.
 As the title says, `method` is mean as an HTTP Method.
 You can use all methods utilized by [Python `requests` module](https://requests.readthedocs.io/en/latest/).